peterberkenbosch/sensible_rails_starter/README.md

 ---

 ## Getting Started

 - Click the [**_Use this template_**](https://github.com/davidteren/sensible_rails_starter/generate) button to create a clone of this repo in your Github account.
-- Once you've git cloned your repo to your computer run the following;
+- Once you've git cloned your repo to your computer, run the following;

 ```bash
 cd <app_name>
 ./bin/respawn
 ```
-Then run the following to start the application
+Then run the following to start the application.

 ```bash
 ./bin/dev